-; it often employs technology instead; or if the setting has a divide between "arcane" and "divine" magic, the faction may wield "divine" magic instead while trying to stamp out "arcane" magic (especially common if the faction is some kind of religious sect or organization).
-This is a Type A faction, genuinely against magic and the supernatural.
+- Classical: This version is a Well-Intentioned Extremist faction trying to cleanse the world of "dangerous and unstable" magic for the greater good of all; it often employs technology instead; or if the setting has a divide between "arcane" and "divine" magic, the faction may wield "divine" magic instead while trying to stamp out "arcane" magic (especially common if the faction is some kind of religious sect or organization).
+This faction is genuinely against magic and the supernatural.

-- not to cleanse the world of magic but to hypocritically gather it all in its hands.
-In this case, the magic is restricted to its elite followers
+- Hypocritical: This version pretends to be the classical version, but has a more sinister hidden goal—that being not to cleanse the world of magic, but to ensure that only the faction in question is allowed to wield it, hypocritically gathering it all in its hands.
+In this case, the magic is restricted to its elite followers or just the leaders.

 open/close all folders

 Anime & Manga

 - A Certain Magical Index has Necessarius, who wants to get rid of all magic, due to their beliefs.
 They were created by the Anglican Church to rid the world of magic.
 However, their answer to this is to make a girl with a photographic memory memorize over 100,000 tomes on magic, and have all of their members become magicians.
 Their reasoning is that it takes magic to beat magic; Necessarius is also known as The Church of Necessary Evil.

 - The creator of the science side of the series' Magic Versus Science battle is also an evil mage who wants to keep the magic "hidden".

 - Cross Ange actually has both an inverse and good guy version of this trope.